Banana Benefits: Nutrition, Health Benefits, Best Time to Eat & Side Effects

 Q1.
 Are bananas good for weight loss?

-A: Yes, if eaten in moderation due to high fiber.
+Yes, when eaten in moderation due to high fiber.

 Q2.
 Can diabetics eat bananas?

-A: Yes, but in small portions and preferably semi-ripe.
+Yes, but in small portions and preferably semi-ripe bananas.

 Q4.
 Can we eat banana at night?

-A: Yes, if you don’t have acidity issues.
+Yes, if you don’t have acidity or digestion issues.

 Q5.
 Red banana or yellow banana — which is better?

-A: Red bananas are sweeter and richer in nutrients.
+Red bananas are sweeter and richer in antioxidants.